strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 ## Broker scale down check

 This check makes sure that when you are scaling down your cluster, there are no partition replicas present on the broker that is going to be removed.
-If partiton replicas are found on the broker then the cluster operations are blocked and reconciliation fails until you revert the Kafka resource.
+If partition replicas are found on the broker then the cluster operations are blocked and reconciliation fails until you revert the Kafka resource.
-The check is enabled by default with strimzi 0.38.
+The check is enabled by default with Strimzi 0.38.

 However, there may be scenarios where you want to bypass this blocking mechanism.
 Disabling the check might be necessary on busy clusters, for example, because new topics keep generating replicas for the broker. .